tensorturtle/cycarla/cycarla-backend/README.md

 `cycarla-backend` is a Python Flask server that serves as the backend to [CYCARLA](https://github.com/tensorturtle/cycarla)

-The three components of Cycarla are:
+The three components of CYCARLA are:
 1. [CARLA](https://github.com/carla-simulator/carla)
 2. [cycarla_backend](https://github.com/tensorturtle/cycarla/tree/main/cycarla-backend)
 3. [cycarla_frontend](https://github.com/tensorturtle/cycarla/tree/main/cycarla-frontend)

 # Install Platform-specific Prerequisites

-Currently, Windows 10 and Ubuntu 22.04 are the officially supported OSes.
+Currently, Windows 10 and Ubuntu 22.04 are the officially supported OSes for the CYCARLA project..
 Mac is not supported because CARLA can't run on it.

 ## Windows 10